droidzone/scangearmp/README.md

 cd ../

-sudo apt install libsane-dev
+sudo apt install libsane-dev libtool-bin libusb-dev

 debuild -tc

+Dont worry if you see a "debsign: gpg error occurred!
+Aborting....debuild: fatal error at line 1295:running debsign failed" line at the end.
+That's normal.

-This will generate a debian package in ../ named something like
+This will generate a debian package in ../ named something like ../scangearmp-common_2.30-1_amd64.deb

-../scangearmp-common_2.30-1_amd64.deb

 Install with:

 sudo dpkg -i ../scangearmp-common_2.30-1_amd64.deb

+Test with:
+scanimage -L

+If successful, it will tell you that: "device `pixma:04A91795_1019CD' is a CANON Canon PIXMA G2000 multi-function peripheral"